• Skip to primary navigation

 Why I love this recipe

-Buttery: The taste and texture of these meatballs is heavenly.
-Ground liver is super moist - sorry if you hate this word- gives them this butter soft and juicy texture.
+Buttery: The taste and texture of these meatballs are heavenly.
+Ground liver is super moist - sorry if you hate this word- gives them this butter-soft and juicy texture.

 Easy and simple: This recipe that I have developed is easy to follow, with minimal steps, few ingredients, and basic cooking techniques.